Posted/Updated by Bryan Penberthy on 2016-10-25.

 Atop the iron piles, a cap was installed upon which the keeper's quarters were built.
 The structure was topped with a 16-sided lantern which housed a Fresnel lens.
 Construction was completed in late 1849, and the 75-foot tall lighthouse was lighted for the first time on the night of January 1, 1850, exhibiting a fixed white light.

-The first keeper, who transferred from Pemaquid Point Lighthouse in Maine, was Isaac Dunham.
+The first keeper, who had previously served at the Pemaquid Point Lighthouse in Maine and the Three Sisters Lighthouse in Massachusetts was Isaac Dunham.
 Within a week of being at the station, he wrote in the log (original spelling retained): "Clensd the Lantern for Liting in a tremendous Gale of wind.
 It seames as though the Light House would go from the Rock."